 So what social media sites target what type of audiences?

-• Linkedin: the go-to place for professional networking.
-With one of the most complete sets of targeting tools, its ads enable you to pinpoint your target audience with filters like education, type of employment, job titles, Photograph of social media network logo's on a cell phonelanguage, location and more.
+- Linkedin: the go-to place for professional networking.
+With one of the most complete sets of targeting tools, its ads enable you to pinpoint your target audience with filters like education, type of employment, job titles, language, location and more.
 And what type of prospects are on Linkedin?
 Well, 76% of its active users are Caucasian, and 59% are male.
 43% of Linkedin’s active users are within the ages of 35-54, and a whopping 37% have 6 figure incomes.

 So where do your potential clients gather and who are they?
 Are they first time buyers, or candidates for refi?
 In need of subprime?
 Are they a combination of many types?